 How to Use

-Given all of the varieties of shoe stretchers out there, it's important that you follow the instructions for the product you purchase.
-You'll also want to buy a shoe stretching liquid, like FootFitter's Shoe and Boot Stretch Spray ($13), too.
+Given all of the varieties of shoe stretchers out there, it's important to follow the instructions for the product you purchase.
+You'll also want to buy a shoe stretching liquid, too.
 It primes a shoe by saturating and relaxing its material, making it easier to expand.
 You might say it's a shoe stretcher's BFF.
 With shoe stretcher and stretching spray in hand, the size adjustment can now begin:

 - Spray the shoe stretching liquid a few times on the inside or outside of the shoe area that needs stretching.
 Wait two minutes for the liquid to absorb.